gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He was skinnier than Noxy had realized, and started shivering as the wind scraped across his skin.

-"I'm going to toss this to you, learned," he told the *tralpa*.
+"I'm going to toss this to you, learned," he told the tralpa.
 "When you get it,
 hook it over that branch and then swing yourself over to that big flat rock on your left, all right?"